Your nighttime resting heart rate curve is your heart’s personal signature. A lower resting heart rate (RHR) is a sign of quality recovery and health.

 By looking at your resting heart rate (RHR) curve, you can also see the effects of late meals, evening workouts, alcohol, sickness, or being misaligned with your body’s ideal sleep window.

 Nightly average RHR varies widely between individuals.
-It can range anywhere from 40 to 100 beats per minute (BPM) and still be considered normal.
-It can also change from day to day, depending on your hydration level, elevation, exercise, and body temperature.
+A normal heart rate can range anywhere from 40 to 100 beats per minute (BPM) and still be considered average.
+It can also change from day to day, depending on your hydration level, elevation, physical activity, and body temperature.
 As with many of your body’s signals, it’s best to compare your RHR with your own baseline.
 Avoid comparisons to those around you.

 When looking at your RHR curve, pay special attention to these three things:

-With these questions in mind, here are three patterns you may recognize in the nocturnal heart rate curves you can see with Oura:
+With these questions in mind, here are three patterns you may recognize in the night-time heart rate curves you can see with Oura:

 The hammock curve shows an ideal heart rate journey.
 During your initial sleep stages, your body relaxes and your blood pressure and heart rate begin to drop.